raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

       camera.resolution = (1024, 768)
   ```

-1. We need the camera to capture an unspecified number of photographs as the program runs continuously.
+1. We need the camera to continuously capture photographs at a set time interval.
 To do this, we will use the `capture_continuous` method from the picamera library.
 Add three lines to your code so that it looks as follows:

     ```python
     WAIT_TIME = 30